recluzegeek/automatic-enigma/Web Development/js_array_callback_methods.md

 ## reduce

 - Executes the reducer function(callback) on each element of the array, resulting in a single value.
 - Goal of `reduce()` is to just boil things down to a single value.
-It's up to us how we got there.
+It's up to us how we get there.
   - It applies the function against an accumulator and each element in the array (from left to right) to reduce it to a single value.

     ```js